-This audit summary is for the advice of Chief Finance Officers (CFOs), staff involved in organisational compliance functions, and line managers.
+This audit summary is for the advice of Chief Finance Officers (CFOs), and staff and line managers involved in organisational compliance functions and the administration of Health Services.

 Employees' obligations with respect to accepting and declaring gifts and benefits are derived from their agency's Code of Conduct and local policies.